TheodoreEhrenborg/tiny_stories_rl/docs/src/introduction.md

 ## Demo

-Here's a generation from the unmodified model:
+Here's a non-cherry-picked generation from the unmodified model:

 <!-- step 4: This is the first one from gorgeous-cream-jackal -->